4cm4k1/personal-website/.github/contributing.md

 Try to follow these guidelines:

-- **Avoid creating issues for implementation help** - It's much better for discoverability, SEO, and semantics - to keep the issue tracker focused on bugs and feature requests - to ask implementation-related questions on [stackoverflow.com][so]
+- **Avoid creating issues for implementation help** - It's much better for discoverability, SEO, and semantics - to keep the issue tracker focused on bugs and feature requests - to ask implementation-related questions on [stackoverflow.com][so].
 - **Investigate the issue** - Search for exising issues (open or closed) that address the issue, and might have even resolved it already.
 - **Check the readme** - oftentimes you will find notes about creating issues, and where to go depending on the type of issue.
 - Create the issue in the appropriate repository.

 ### Creating an issue

-Please be as descriptive as possible when creating an issue.
-Give us the information we need to successfully answer your question or address your issue by answering the following in your issue:
+Please be as descriptive as possible when creating an issue and use the provided issue templates.

-- **description**: (required) What is the bug you're experiencing?
-How are you using this library/app?
-- **OS**: (required) what operating system are you on?
-- **version**: (required) please note the version of `website` are you using
-- **error messages**: (required) please paste any error messages into the issue, or a [gist](https://gist.github.com/)
-- **extensions, plugins, helpers, etc** (if applicable): please list any extensions you're using

 ### Closing issues

-The original poster or the maintainers of `website` may close an issue at any time.
+The original poster or the maintainers of `personal-website` may close an issue at any time.
 Typically, but not exclusively, issues are closed when:

-- The issue is resolved
+- The issue is resolved.
-- The project's maintainers have determined the issue is out of scope
+- The project's maintainers have determined the issue is out of scope.
 - An issue is clearly a duplicate of another issue, in which case the duplicate issue will be linked.
-- A discussion has clearly run its course
+- A discussion has clearly run its course.

 ## Next steps